wp-plugins/rss-feed-icon-for-specificfeedscom/readme.txt

 == Installation ==
 Install "RSS Feed Icon for SpecificFeeds.com" just as you would any other WP Plugin:

-1. Upload "RSS Feed Icon for SpecificFeeds.com" to the "/wp-content/plugins/" directory.
+1. Upload "RSS Feed Icon for SpecificFeeds.com" to the "/wp-content/plugins/" directory.,
-2. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.,
 3. Go to "Settings" -> "SpecificFeeds".

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")